Change Your Career Path, Change Your Life: Inspiring Stories for National Career Transition Day

 “I went through a mutual termination agreement—a new provision in the French National Education System—and was subsequently removed from the civil service roster.
 This means I lost the benefits I had earned through the competitive exam.
 There’s no going back.”

-Coralie's advice
+Coralie's Advice

 A Final Word